vaibhav-xp/Vanilla-Javascript-Projects/README.md

 #### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).

+## Step 1 :- Add your name

+Add your name to contributors.md file.

-## Step 1 :- Fork this repository
+## Step 2 :- Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

-## Step 2 :- Clone the repository
+## Step 3 :- Clone the repository

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />